National Service Reserve Corps UPD

 The UPD SRC is a School-Based NSRC Unit (SBNU) with the following vision

-(1) has a high level of socio-cultural, economic, political and environmental consciousness, aware of the relevant and timely issues on civic welfare and nation-building;
+(1) with a high level of socio-cultural, economic, political and environmental consciousness, aware of the relevant and timely issues on civic welfare and nation-building;

-(2) has active and sustained engagement in civic welfare and nation-building activities, equipped with adept skills, enabling competencies, right mindset and an attitude that is critical, caring, creative, humble and liberating; and
+(2) that are active and sustained engagement in civic welfare and nation-building activities, equipped with adept skills, enabling competencies, right mindset and an attitude that is critical, caring, creative, humble and liberating; and

 (3) who shares, instills and develops skills, competencies, right attitudes and values that rouse collective actions and empower the citizenry for nation-building and civic welfare.